hoodiehq/hood.ie/_posts/2016-05-27-awesome-unmistakable-broadband-manifesto-tgif-85.md

 ## The Tech World and Culture

 >In rural America, broadband internet infrastructure can be overpriced and difficult to access.
-It's not just an inconvenience — it's an issue of equality.
-Poor rural communities in America's South are falling behind in the digital age.
+It’s not just an inconvenience — it’s an issue of equality.
+Poor rural communities in America’s South are falling behind in the digital age.
 But one man is trying to change that.

 <cite>[How poor internet access is holding rural America back](https://www.youtube.com/watch?v=qLl02zRlBOY)</cite>